 GES: No common GES definitions between Bulgaria and Romania regarding D10.

-BG: The quantities of marine litter deposited on the shore are negligible and does not affect the beach aesthetic view.
-There are no marine litter floating on the water surface, in the water column or deposited on the seabed – as well close to coastal "hot spots" as sources of waste – estuaries, resorts, urbanised areas, public beaches and seaports, and in the open marine water.
-Reduction of registered cases of found injured and/or dead marine mammals, seabirds and fish, as a result of imported marine litter in the environment.
+BG: Absence or negligible quantities of marine litter deposited on the beaches/coastlines, floating on the marine surface and deposited on the seafloor close to coastal "hot spots" as sources of waste - estuaries, resorts, urbanized areas, public beaches and seaports and in the open marine water.
+Absence of registered cases of found entangled, injured and / or dead marine mammals, seabirds and fish, as a result of introduced marine litter in the environment.

 RO: Good environmental status is achieved when the impact of marine litter and their decomposition products is reduced, ceases to cause harm to the marine and coastal environment.